pranavtbhat/JuliaCookbook/dates.md

 ## Converting Epoch Seconds to a Date-Time object

-Julia provides the `epochms2datetime` function to conver the date denoted by the number of milliseconds elapsed since the rounding epoch date-time into a `DateTime` object:
+Julia provides the `epochms2datetime` function to convert the date denoted by the number of milliseconds elapsed since the rounding epoch date-time, into a `DateTime` object:

 ```julia
 julia> Dates.epochms2datetime(63642136200066)